-What is ACME Proxy?#
+What is acme-proxy?#

 1. Your internal server (behind a firewall perimeter) requests a certificate from acme-proxy using standard ACME clients like certbot, acme.sh or cert-manager.io if you’re using Kubernetes.